Dialect comedy: Decline

+Examples and subgenres

+The Goldbergs

 One of the most notable dialect comedies was The Goldbergs, the brain child of creator/star Gertrude Berg about a Jewish family living in the Bronx.
 After its debut in 1929, the series had several incarnations in radio, television and a musical on Broadway.
 Berg continued to play the character of Molly Goldberg until 1955.
 In an article in the May 1936 issue of Radio Mirror, in a piece called "Ghetto guides the Goldbergs", writer Dan Wheeler describes Berg's "double life".
 Berg, the successful actress and business woman, takes the reporter to a Jewish Ghetto on New York's lower East Side, where she spends a few hours a week gabbing in Yiddish with the old Yentas of the neighborhood about their children and poring over the vegetable carts that line the streets.
 This is her inspiration for her characters; Berg emphasized both realism and being a positive role model in portraying the lead character as a Jewish mother.

+Amos N Andy

-Probably the most enduring program in this genre, Amos N Andy had two feet planted firmly in the minstrel tradition.
+Probably the most enduring program in this genre, Amos N Andy was based firmly in the minstrel tradition.
 In 1928, Freeman Gosden and Charles Correll, two white performers took their blackface act, Sam N Henry, which they did not have the rights to and changed it to Amos N Andy, which became one of the most popular shows of the time.
 In 1948 Variety proclaimed the show “a national habit, almost as familiar as radio itself.”